ScottMcGready/the-conference-bible/types_of_conference.md

 ### Hybrid

+> **Note:** References to "hybrid conferences" in this section refers to *outbound* broadcast, allowing attendees to watch the talks remotely, not speakers remotely presenting at your conference.
+For more information on remote speakers, see the [remote speaker](#remote) section.

 Hybrid events are marketed as bringing the best of both in-person and virtual conferences to the public but can be an absolute nightmare to manage from an organisational point of view.

 It's recommended to have a dedicated team, both on site and off site on the day to triage issues, fix problems, and field questions from members of the in-person or remote audience.

-## Speaker Cohort

-TBC

-Both [new speakers](#newfirst-time-speakers), and [seasoned speakers](#seasoned-speakers), often jump at the offer of a [mentor](#mentorship) to help them finesse their talk, tweak slides, and give guidance on what to expect when speaking.

-### New/first time speakers

-TBC

-### Seasoned speakers

-TBC

-### Mentorship